September 2022 - Page 15

 More

-Homeless Teen Earns Spot On HBCU Basketball Team
+Homeless Teen Earns Spot on Fisk University Basketball Team

 Courtesy of Fisk University A homeless teen has earned a well-deserved spot on the Fisk University basketball team!
 Learn more in the story by Christine Devine at Fox LA.
 When you think of the homeless, a six-foot-five-inch teenage basketball player doesn’t necessarily come to mind.
 But Jeremiah Armstead is just that, and he’s trying to get into college.
 Jeremiah